Lauren Gardner (scientist)

 Lauren Marie Gardner is an American engineer who is an associate professor and co-director of the Center for Systems Science and Engineering at Johns Hopkins University.
 She created the Johns Hopkins University dashboard that is used to share information about the COVID-19 pandemic.

+She is also a member of the Data Science and Artificial Intelligence Institute.
+She is the creator of the interactive web-based dashboard used by public health authorities, researchers, and the general public around the globe to track the COVID-19 Pandemic.
+The dashboard debuted on January 22, 2020, and since has recorded more than 200 billion feature requests, which are the number of interactions visitors have with the underlying data available on the site.

 Gardner was included in Time's 100 Most Influential People of 2020.

 Early life and education

 In 2006, Gardner received a B.S.Arch.E. in architectural engineering from the University of Texas at Austin.
 In 2008, she received an M.S.E. in civil engineering, also from UT-Austin.
 In 2011, Gardner earned her PhD in Transportation Engineering from the University of Texas at Austin.
 Her dissertation was on the topic of Network Prediction Models for Coupled Transportation-Epidemiological Systems.

 Research and career

 In 2011, Gardner was appointed a lecturer at the University of New South Wales (UNSW).
 She was a member of the UNSW Research Centre for Integrated Transport Innovation.
-This team coined the phrase “bio-secure mobility” to describe the new line of research pursued by Gardner.
+This team coined the phrase "bio-secure mobility" to describe the new line of research pursued by Gardner.
 In summary, Gardner explores how people and things moving around our globalised world spread infectious disease.
 Her research considers the relationship between epidemiology and transport, making use of network optimisation to describe the spread of disease.

 She looked to avoid pandemics by identifying high-risk shipping and air traffic routes.
 She worked on a computer model that could help government officials in the United States better assess which passengers are likely to suffer from infectious disease and virus outbreaks, and to help them decide where and when to screen passengers.
 Her models make use of air travel data, the suitability of habitats to vectors, the local transmission of a virus and passenger air travel data.
 She used the model to analyse the 2015–16 Zika virus epidemic in the Americas.

 During this same time, Gardner was a research fellow with the Australian Government's National Health and Medical Research Council (NHMRC) Centres of Research Excellence (CRE) in Population Health Research at the School of Public Health and Community Medicine at the University of Melbourne.